polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/macros.md

 ## Introduction

-Within Substrate Runtime Macros give engineers the opportunity to focus on the runtime logic rather than how the on-chain variables need to be encoded and decoded.
+Within Substrate Runtime Macros engineers are given the opportunity to focus on runtime logic rather than how the on-chain variables need to be encoded and decoded.
 As a result, developers frequently leverage these macros to optimize runtime development with their intention declared utilizing the succinct statements in macros.
 The downside is that sometimes developers may encounter error